 Eggnog may be safely made at home by using whole, liquid or pasteurized eggs.
 Pasteurized eggs are found next to regular eggs at the store.
 Egg substitutes can also be used.
 These products have also been pasteurized.
 Using a pasteurized product means that no further cooking is necessary.

-If using regular eggs that have not been pasteurized use a recipe in which you cook the egg mixture to 160 F. At 160, the egg mixture thickens enough to coat a spoon.
+If using regular eggs that have not been pasteurized use a recipe in which you cook the egg mixture to 160℉.
+At this temperature, the egg mixture thickens enough to coat a spoon.
 Follow the recipe carefully.
 Refrigerate it at once.
 When refrigerating a large amount of cooked eggnog, divide it into several shallow containers.
 Then it will cool quickly.

 If eggs whites are needed, use pasteurized eggs